-Crammed with chaos, Naples is appalling and captivating at the same time.
-It's Italy's third largest city, along with being its most polluted and crime-ridden and densely populated.
+Crammed with chaos, Naples is appalling and uniquely captivating at the same time.
+It's Italy's third largest city, along with being its most polluted, crime-ridden, and densely populated, with almost no parks or open spaces.
 But this tangled mess still somehow manages to breathe, laugh, and sing with a joyful Italian accent.
-It's the closest thing to "reality travel" in Western Europe — fertile, churning, exuberant, and fun.
+It's the closest thing to "reality travel" in western Europe — fertile, churning, exuberant, and fun.

-Had they kept on walking for 15 minutes (or caught a bus or taxi), they would have found themselves in a classic Neapolitan world…without a hint of tourism.
-Of course, Naples has a reputation of being dangerous, but your main danger is pickpockets.
+But had they kept on walking for 15 minutes, they would have found themselves in a classic southern Italian world…without a hint of tourism.
+Of course, Naples has a reputation of being dangerous, but as a visitor, your main danger is pickpockets.
 Wear a money belt.
 Any traveler with good common sense will feel comfortable here — and will be richly rewarded for their adventurous spirit.

 If you arrive in the morning, a good first stop is the lively (and smelly) Porta Nolana fish market, which squirts and stinks as it has for centuries under a gate in the city wall, Porta Nolana, just in front of the Circumvesuviana commuter train station.
 I like listening to the droning sales pitches of the fishmongers, perfected over centuries.

 A walk through the city's core is the best way to capture the city's essence.
 Locals seem perfectly adept at enjoying life with their domestic worlds tumbling right out onto the gritty streets.
-For a taste of this quintessentially Neapolitan lifestyle, head just northwest of the port, to the city's Spanish Quarter.
+For a taste of this quintessentially Neapolitan lifestyle, head to the city's Spanish Quarter.

 Here, the streets — laid out in the 16th century for the Spanish military barracks outside the city walls — are unbelievably narrow (and cool in summer), and the buildings rise five stories high.
 Wave to someone on a balcony lining the walls of the urban canyon high above.

 In such tight quarters, life — flirting, fighting, playing, and loving — happens in the streets.
 This is the cliché of Italian life — just like in the movies.
+People ooze from crusty corners.
+Black-and-white death announcements add to the clutter on the walls.
+Widows sell cigarettes from buckets.
 Hungry?
-Pop into a grocery shop and ask the owner to make you his best prosciutto-and-mozzarella sandwich (the price should be about $5).
+Pop into a grocery shop and ask the owner to make you his best prosciutto-and-mozzarella sandwich.
+For a peek behind the scenes in the shade of wet laundry, venture down a few side streets.
+Buy two carrots as a gift for the woman on the fifth floor if she'll lower her bucket to pick them up.

 North of the Spanish Quarter, a long, straight, narrow street bisects the city.
 Its name changes several times, but the whole drag is known as Spaccanapoli — "split Naples."
 Light a candle at one of Naples' powerful houses of worship along this strip, such as the Baroque Cappella Sansevero chapel.
 The unique Veiled Christ marble statue here seems to change expression from suffering to peace as you look from Jesus' feet to his head.